For detailed information, including research about a specific medical condition and customer results, tap on the condition below.

 As of December, 2019, we have heard of no cases of insurance covering the purchase of a hyperbaric chamber.
 However, Medicare and many forms of insurance pay for you to receive hyperbaric oxygen therapy at a certified hyperbaric clinic, such as Bay Area Hyperbarics.
 To learn which conditions hyperbarics treats, refer to Conditions covered by insurance.

-Medicare will cover the cost your hyperbaric treatments at Bay Area Hyperbarics, if the treatments are for an approved condition.
-See Conditions covered by insurance.
+Medicare will cover the cost hyperbaric treatments for a number of treatable diagnoses at Bay Area Hyperbarics, if the treatments are for an approved condition.
+See Treatable Diagnoses.

 Medicare pays for Hyperbaric Oxygen Therapy treatment if you have a covered condition.
 Refer to our list of Insurance-approved conditions.